-A typical class is divided into two parts.
-In the first part, you will expect a "normal" lecture during which I talk mostly.
-But please be prepared for random questions I would ask to get you involved.
-Related questions are welcome any time during the class.
+While you are working on studio problems, you are more than welcome to reach to me as well.
+Related questions are still welcome any time during the class.
 Feel free to interrupt me.
 I won't feel annoyed but pleased.